tfwillems/HipSTR/README.md

 <a id="mode-1"></a>

 #### Mode 1: De novo stutter estimation + STR calling with de novo allele generation
 This mode is identical to the one suggested in the **Quick Start** section as it suits most applications.
-HipSTR will output the learned stutter models to *stutter_models.txt* and the STR genotypes in bgzipped VCF format to *str_calls.vcf.gz*
+HipSTR will output the STR genotypes in bgzipped VCF format to *str_calls.vcf.gz*

 ```
 ./HipSTR --bams             run1.bam,run2.bam,run3.bam,run4.bam